Women in Tunisia: Women's participation in the work force

-Women constitute 28% of the workforce of Tunisia in 2015, an increase from 20.9% in 1989 and only 5.5% in 1966.
+Women constitute 25% of the workforce of Tunisia in 2021, a decrease from 28% in 2015, an increase from 20.9% in 1989 and only 5.5% in 1966.

 Female participation and mobility in the labor force are constrained by the socially acceptable behavior of women in Tunisia and even laws.
 For example, women are discouraged or prohibited by family members from traveling far from home (in both rural and urban environments).
 Indeed, traveling alone is not an option for a woman or girl.
 Therefore, given that a job involves commuting, often alone, to the location of work, for women this is socially unacceptable and/or prohibited.
 Certain Tunisian laws restrict the type of work women participate in, the number of hours they work as well as require a woman's husband or father to approve of her job and hours worked.
 The World Bank found that women in Tunisia and the surrounding region (MENA) do not use the same job search methods as men of the same region.
 Women are significantly less likely to use networking with a friend or contact an employer directly to obtain employment.
 The World Bank research found that women struggle with finding a suitable working environment because they fear sexual harassment and working long hours.
-Within the MENA region, the Tunisian government offers the shortest amount of time for maternal leave for women (30 days).
+Within the MENA region, the Tunisian government offers the shortest amount of time for paid maternal leave for women (30 days).
 Separate maternity leave laws apply to women who work in the public or private industry.
 Women who work as civil servants or public employees have 60 days of maternity leave while those women who work in the private industry only receive 30 days.
 In comparison, The Family and Medical Leave Act, in the United States, enables mothers (and fathers) to take up to 6 weeks.

 They work in all areas of business, as well as the Army, the Civil Aviation or Military and police and represent 72% of pharmacists, 42% of the medical profession, 27% of judges, 31% of lawyers and 40% of university instructors.
 In addition, between 10,000 and 15,000 of them are entrepreneurs.
 However, unemployment affects women more than men since 16.7% of women work in private employment rather than the 12.9% rate of men as of 2004.

 From 1999 to 2004, job creation for women grew at a rate of 3.21%, to produce an average of 19,800 jobs per year.

+According to the United Nations Development Programme, only 51% of Tunisian women have access to official financial institutions.
+Additionally, women in micro and small businesses have significant hurdles in acquiring money.